christopher-caldwell/vite-material-ui/README.md

 To learn more about the newest ways to use MUI, checkout [the docs](https://mui.com/getting-started/usage/).

-Custom theming is demonstrated, as well as how to use that theme in other elements.
+### What's Included

+- Custom theming
+- Using that theme from within a `styled` component.
+- Dark mode toggle with React Context